 As stated previously, of the eight therapeutics and prophylactics that the FDA approved in 2019 to target infectious diseases, seven approvals included RWE studies.
 Below are salient characteristics of all eight approvals related to infectious diseases.

 Overview of all FDA approvals in infectious diseases from 2019:

-Among these approvals, six included an RWE study:
+Among these approvals, seven included an RWE study:

 EXAMPLE 1: DENGVAXIA indicated to prevent dengue disease associated with dengue virus subtypes 1, 2, 3, and 4

 On May 1, 2019, the FDA approved Sanofi Pasteur’s DENGVAXIA (Dengue Tetravalent Vaccine, Live) to prevent dengue in individuals aged nine to 16 in patients with evidence of prior infection living in endemic areas.

 The FDA Review Committee recommended approval of DENGVAXIA based on their assessment of the applicant’s pre-clinical, clinical, and product-related data.